acc-fhir-publisher/icp/input/pagecontent/index.md

 This tab lists the [NamingSystem](http://hl7.org/fhir/namingsystem.html) resources defined in this guide, which are used to define the identifiers used in the guide.

 Identifiers are used to unambiguously identify something.
 Examples in New Zealand are the NHI (National Health Identifier) or HPI (Health Practitioner index).
-Each type of identifier has a url that uniquely identifies it - for example the ACC claim number is http://hl7.org.nz/fhir/NamingSystem/icpclaimnumber.
+Each type of identifier has a url that uniquely identifies it - for example The ACC 45 number is http://hl7.org.nz/fhir/NamingSystem/icpclaimnumber.
 This url will be present in the 'system' value in a resource instance.
 Note that the url will not necessarily 'resolve' - entering it into a web browser will not result in anything.

 ### Artifact Index